ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

 1. The implementation includes a `destructor` to clean up the list used by the threads for the task (lines 30, 63-69).
 2. The thread receives an array but only processes a portion of it based on the rounding-up division algorithm defined in the main block.
-3. `FreeOnTerminate := True` is set because the main thread is not collecting results from this thread.
-Instead, this thread writes results into a shared variable (line 47).
+3. `FreeOnTerminate := False` as the main thread is responsible for managing the freeing of all threads (line 47).
 4. The `Execute` method updates shared variables within a critical section (lines 79-91).